Saurabhvsharma/ypg2yui3/README.md

 That is the basic approach.
 In this example let us create a simple webpage with a button in the middle and a status line in the footer.
 When we pick up an event listened for then update the status line (e.g. mouse key pressed if a your clicks on the button).
-This is example let's listen for mouse clicks and touch guestures.
+This is example let's listen for clicks and flick guesture.

 #### Steps